 How I Practice

-Leadership, like craft, is about making something that lasts.
+Leadership, like craft, is about shaping something with care over time.

 Why I Founded Corporate Craft

-Throughout my career, I’ve worked alongside executives, boards, and leadership teams to strengthen how they lead, how they work together, and how they make decisions.
+Throughout my career, I’ve worked alongside executives, boards, and leadership teams to strengthen how they lead, communicate, and navigate complexity together.

 Corporate Craft grew out of that experience.

 Craft isn’t about perfection.
 It’s about judgment, care, and taking responsibility for the things we shape.
-When that mindset is shared across an organization, leaders move from fragmentation to alignment, from uncertainty to clarity—and real progress becomes possible.
+The best organizations understand that meaningful progress is built slowly—through attention, discipline, and relationships strong enough to sustain difficult work over time.

 My Work Beyond Consulting

-I am the founder of the George Masa Foundation, which helps young people connect with conservation through creative practice.
-I serve as Councilor for Communications with the Carolina Mountain Club, one of the nation’s oldest and most respected trail organizations, and as a trustee of the Blue Ridge Parkway Foundation, supporting stewardship of one of the country’s most iconic public landscapes and the shared responsibility required to sustain it.
-I also executive produced an award-winning family film—an experience that deepened my understanding of narrative, collaboration, and the discipline required to bring complex, values-driven work to completion.
+I founded the George Masa Foundation to help young people connect with conservation through creative practice.
+I serve as Councilor for Communications with the Carolina Mountain Club and as a trustee of the Blue Ridge Parkway Foundation—roles grounded in long-term stewardship of public landscapes and communities.

 A Bit More About Me